JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {id="deque-get-first-last-java"}

-In Kotlin, there are special
+In Kotlin, there are the special
 functions [`firstOrNull()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/first-or-null.html)
 and [`lastOrNull()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/last-or-null.html).
 Using the [`Elvis operator`](null-safety.md#elvis-operator), you can perform further actions right away depending on the